renosyah/rectangle-warrior/README.md

 # Rectangle Warrior

-simple prototype multiplayer LAN made using godot game engine and some plugins
+simple prototype multiplayer LAN made using godot game engine and some modify addons

-* Feature
+## Feature
 - Simple click/tap to play
 - Coop with bot up to 10
 - simple score kill sistem